MyTooliT/ICOc/Documentation/Guidelines/Test.md

 2. Wait for the command execution
 3. Check that the command shows no error messages
 4. Open the PDF report (`Report.pdf`) in the repository root and make sure that it includes the correct test data

+### STU Test

+1. Call the command `Test-STU -k eeprom -k connect` for a working STU
+2. Wait for the command execution
+3. Check that the command shows no error messages
+4. Open the PDF report (`Report.pdf`) in the repository root and make sure that it includes the correct test data